 Travelling the Silk Roads

 While on holiday, I read Silk Roads by Peter Frankopan.
-It reminded me how much our current world feels shaped by trends that are actually very recent like social media and even the car — or very overrated like the internet if we compare it to the more revolutionary invention of the wheel which enabled people to travel many further distances and therefore spread their culture, or the invention of the printed press, which enabled a much greater number of people to educate themselves.
-It surprised me how current nations in their current configuration are very young, not just places like Kosovo or Israel, or even Italy & Germany, but even Spain and Russia.
+It reminded me how much our current world feels shaped by trends that are actually very recent like social media and even the car — or very overrated like the internet, if we compare it to the more revolutionary invention of the wheel which enabled people to travel much further distances and therefore spread their culture, or the invention of the printed press, which enabled a much greater number of people to educated themselves.
+It surprised me in how current nations in their current configuration are very young, not just places like Kosovo or Israel, or even Italy & German, but even Spain and Russia.

 The irony of nationalists

 Silk Roads also made me think of the contradictions of people who are nostalgic about their empires but against people migrating to their country.
 While imperialists migrated to other countries and extracted others’ natural resources, migrants coming to our countries today often get their own skills exploited.

 It made me think how ironic it is that people in the West who complain about people in other ancient empires like Turkey, Iran or China becoming even more dominant and authoritarian while wanting to recover their ancient empire, be that the UK, France or Spain.
 It also reminded me how the actions of the empires of my two nationalities — England & France — sowed the seeds of quasi-permanent unrest, in how it created new states in the Middle East, drawing up borders which didn’t reflect the cultural dynamics of the time, but instead reflected negotiations between colonial powers.